Managing "Waste" in the Studio

 Truthfully, I don't worry about wasting materials as much anymore.
 I'll find some use for prints that didn't work out.
 It's the little voice on my shoulder that worries about "wasted" time that's harder to shake.

-Slowly, I've become better at recognizing the difference between true waste (scrolling IG) versus "failures" or distractions that may prove useful in the long run.
+Slowly, I've become better at recognizing the difference between true waste (scrolling IG) versus "failures" or distractions that often an important part of the process.

 I remind myself that even if I just sit and ponder paint drying on my gel plate or pull a print that doesn't lift cleanly from the plate, I'm still learning something through the process, which is never a waste of time.